-Understanding a business’s key goals and how their vehicles can support these goals is vital to any operation’s success.
+Understanding a business’s key goals and how their drivers and vehicles can support these goals is vital to any fleet operation’s success.

 “Simply put, you can’t measure what you can’t see,” says Saltzgiver.
 “Fleet management is essential to control costs, preserve driver safety, maintain user accountability, protect an organization’s reputation and brand, and so much more.”

-A fleet manager can use tools to help monitor vehicle health, maintenance, fuel costs, and other variables, all of which can significantly impact the company’s bottom line.
+Fleet management software can help monitor vehicle health, maintenance, fuel costs, driver performance, and other variables — all of which can significantly impact the company’s bottom line.

 1. Vehicle Management

-First, let’s consider vehicle purchases.
+First, let’s consider vehicle acquisition.
 Those buying a single vehicle have to go to their local dealer, hope they can negotiate a reasonable price, and repeat the process each time they need another.

 Many automakers have a fleet program or discount offered to companies that can heavily discount the purchase price.
 Some automakers, such as Ford, FCA, and General Motors, also provide a variety of flexible finance options.
 Dealerships will also often offer a fleet program to local businesses.

 Purchasing the right vehicles for your business needs is key to effective fleet management.
 Why spend an extra $5,000 on a truck when your drivers don’t need to haul anything?
-Or perhaps you find yourself renting trailers or bigger trucks frequently because your current vehicles don’t have enough cargo space.
+Or perhaps you find yourself renting trailers or bigger trucks on a regular basis because your current company vehicles don’t have enough cargo space.

 In addition to purchasing a vehicle, don’t forget about the title, licensing, and insurance.
-A fleet manager is responsible for making sure these items are handled and kept up-to-date.
+Fleet managers are responsible for making sure these items are handled and kept up-to-date.
 An uninsured vehicle can’t hit the road and, therefore, can’t make you money.